eugene-eeo/critto/README.rst

     code here...

-The code required to do it is very minimal:
+The code required to do it is very minimal.
+Currently only feature flags and simple equality conditionals are supported.
+Expressions are parsed using JSON.
+I intend to keep the API and core tiny.

 .. code-block:: python